Director, Center for German and European Studies

 Professor Sonja E. Klocke

-Originally from Germany, Sonja Klocke received her Ph.D. at Indiana University – Bloomington in 2007, and taught at Knox College (IL) for five years before joining the Department of German in 2012.
-She is affiliated with the UW-Madison Gender and Women Studies Department.
-Her research and teaching interests range from the late eighteenth to the twenty-first centuries, and she specializes in twentieth to twenty-first century German culture with a specific focus on postwar and contemporary German literature and film.
-This includes the legacy of the GDR and the Holocaust, women’s writing, minority literature, and transnational literature.
-Her monograph Inscription and Rebellion: Illness and the Symptomatic Body in East German Literature (Camden House 2015) appeared in paperback in 2019.
-A co-edited volume, Christa Wolf: A Companion (with Jennifer Hosek) was published with de Gruyter in 2018, a co-edited volume entitled Protest and Refusal: New Trends in German Literature since 1989 (with Hans Adler) appeared in the fall of the same year, and a co-edited special issue for Colloquia Germanica, New Perspectives on Young Adult GDR Literature and Film (with Ada Bieber) was published in 2019.
-Currently, Sonja works on a co-edited handbook on GDR culture, and on her new project that revolves around the portrayal of contemporary female terrorists as witches and as victims of modern witch-hunts.
-She is also proud to serve as co-editor of the quarterly Monatshefte (with Hannah Eldridge, since 2019).
+Her monograph, Inscription and Rebellion: Illness and the Symptomatic Body in East German Literature (Camden House, 2015), appeared in paperback in 2019.
+She also co-edited Christa Wolf: A Companion (with Jennifer Hosek, de Gruyter, 2018) and Protest and Refusal: New Trends in German Literature since 1989 (with Hans Adler, 2018).
+In 2019, she co-edited a special issue for Colloquia Germanica, New Perspectives on Young Adult GDR Literature and Film (with Ada Bieber).
+Currently, Sonja is working on a co-edited handbook on GDR culture and a new project exploring the portrayal of contemporary female terrorists as witches and as victims of modern witch-hunts.
+Dr. Klocke is also proud to serve as co-editor of the quarterly Monatshefte (with Hannah Eldridge, since 2019).

 CGES Research Faculty